Privacy-aware identification: Privacy-aware identification

-is referred to as the decision mapping of the data curator. \end{definition} Definition \ref{def:decision:map} provides two key elements of ``transparent behavior" of the data curator who wants to impose differential privacy constraints.
-First, the data curator learns {\it the entire random set} $ \rT_{N,\mathcal{E}}$ containing regular differentially private estimators for the target parameter.
-Second, she uses a principled way of selecting a point within that set that depends on the shape of that set by minimizing a convex function $f(\cdot)$ that she communicates to the public.
+This definition captures two essential aspects of ``transparent behavior'' for a data curator aiming to provide DP guarantees: (1) the curator must fully explore and understand the entire random set $\rT_{N,\mathcal{E}}$, which contains all regular differentially private estimators for the target parameter; and (2) the curator selects a point within this set using a principled approach based on the set's geometry, by minimizing the convex function $f(\cdot)$, which is publicly communicated.

-We note that this definition is conceptually different from the idea of ``transparent reproducible algorithm" for differential privacy, which simply corresponds to an element of the random set $\rT_{N,\mathcal{E}}$ without the guarantee that it is some special element of that set (such as its center of gravity).
-As we discuss this formally below, without the knowledge of a relative position of given differentially private output in $\rT_{N,\mathcal{E}}$ one would not be able to identify the parameter of interest $\theta_0.$
+This approach differs fundamentally from a ``transparent reproducible algorithm'' for DP (e.g., as in U.S. Census Bureau, 2021), which merely selects an arbitrary element of $\rT_{N,\mathcal{E}}$ without ensuring it holds a special position (e.g., the center of gravity).
+As follows from our results below, without knowledge of the selected output's relative position in $\rT_{N,\mathcal{E}}$, identification of $\theta_0$ is impossible.